Opentrons/opentrons/api/docs/updating_firmware.md

 ![Select Config File](img/Update-Firmware/replaceConfig.png)

-Your drive should now look like the following:
+Your microSD card drive should now look like the following:

 ![Select Config File](img/Update-Firmware/dragFirmwareBin.png)

 ##Step 4
 ###Restart

-Unmount the Smoothie's driver from your computer, and power cycle the robot.
+With the robot powered off, connect the microSD card.
 When the Smoothieboard powers on, it will read the `firmware.bin` file, then save it as `FIRMWARE.CUR`.
 It will then read the new `config` file, and your liquid handler now has updated firmware.